- July 22, 2019

 That’s very powerful because I also believe that most people are trying to do the best they can with the knowledge they have.

-Which brings me to this point, once you do know better, it is your responsibility to help others.
+And once you do know better, it is your responsibility to help others.
 I hear people say “Oh but I am just one person”, But if you do it, and I do it and my neighbour does it, that’s three people.